mozhaa/ComfyUI-Actual-Denoise/README.md

 And also I add `dark` into negative prompt, because I noticed that it heavily impacts the model and the image tends to become much lighter.

 After I've decided on prompts, I need to choose `denoise` value.
 I'll use the same sampler and scheduler for now.
-Here is what I get with different `denoise` values with `euler simple`:
+Here is what I get with different `denoise` values with `euler beta`:

 <img width="1576" height="1786" alt="z" src="https://github.com/user-attachments/assets/3008b77a-2157-4b9e-aee4-206266d66580" />